joonheeu/elo-browser/docs/contributing/hot-reloading.md

 # Hot Reloading

-This guide explains how to set up hot reloading for Flow Browser development.
+This guide explains how to set up hot reloading for Elo Browser development.

 ## Prerequisites